DanielTk26/DanielTk26/README.md

 ## My aim is to make he world a better place!

 Like I said my name is Daniel Thomas and I am 14.
 My hobbies are coding, building small robots and singing.
 I am the lead singer and keyboard player in a band called Lunar Lions.
+If you would like to reach out just send a mail to DanielTk999@gmail.com

 Check out my Website: https://danieltk26.github.io/Daniel-Thomas/index.html#hero